Public health guidelines for living in m housing

 Check out the Find Community page for ideas on meeting new friends, staying active, volunteering—and more!

-If you are looking for opportunities to keep physically fit, you’ll find support at Recreational Sports.
+If you are looking for opportunities to keep physically fit, you’ll find support at Michigan Recreation.

 If you are feeling anxious, depressed, stressed out, or if you just need someone to talk to, please contact U-M Counseling and Psychological Services (CAPS).

-To register your bike, electronics, and other valuables visit Division of Public Safety & Security.
+To register your bike, electronics, and other valuables visit the Division of Public Safety & Security.

 In addition, we suggest that you mark all personal belongings, keep your doors locked and don’t leave valuables unattended when you are out and about.